-This is the perfect, easy chicken soup to make for a friend who’s had dental work or is feeling under the weather—or, heaven forbid, going through chemo.
-There’s little in it to upset the digestion and it doesn’t require chewing, but it’s a little more satisfying than just plain broth.
+This is the perfect, easy chicken soup to make for a friend who’s feeling under the weather, had dental work—or going through chemo.
+There’s little in Grandma’s Chicken Soup to upset the digestion and it doesn’t require chewing, but it’s a little more satisfying than just plain broth.

 I always make large quantities of soup just in case an army drops by, but you can certainly cut this recipe in half it you don’t want to make that much.

-Start with two quarts of chicken stock and one quart of chicken broth.
-If using homemade stock then just use three quarts.
+- Start with three quarts of chicken stock.
 Drop in four chicken breasts and simmer until chicken is cooked completely, about twenty minutes.

 That’s it.
-Velvety, mellow comfort soup for the soul.
+Velvety, mellow easy chicken soup for the soul.

-If you’d like something a little heartier than this Easy Chicken Soup, try these chicken soup recipes:
+If you’d like something a little heartier than Grandma’s Chicken Soup, try these chicken soup recipes:

 - 4 chicken breasts